rcmjr/wyndsor/README.md

   height: 100%;
 }
 ```
-There are a few settings that modify how wyndsor interprets overrides and enables, to learn more see the Customizing Wyndsor section.
+There are a few settings that modify how wyndsor interprets overrides and enables, to learn more see the <a href="#4-customizing-wyndsor">Customizing Wyndsor</a> section.

 *NOTE: These are highly experimental features, and are buggy.*
 <br>